-On February 9, 2023 (the "BBVA Facility Closing Date"), Wallbox, as guarantor, and its wholly owned direct Spanish subsidiary, Wall Box Chargers, S.L.U., as borrower ("Wall Box Chargers") entered into a Facility Agreement (the "BBVA Facility Agreement") with Banco Bilbao Vizcaya Argentaria S.A. ("BBVA").
-The BBVA Facility Agreement provides for an aggregate term loan commitment of €25.0 million (the "BBVA Facility"), and we received net borrowings of €24.6 million after deducting fees and expenses.
-As of December 31, 2023, we had €25.0 million of borrowings outstanding under the BBVA Facility.
+On February 9, 2023 (the "BBVA Facility Closing Date"), Wallbox, as guarantor, and its wholly-owned direct Spanish subsidiary, Wall Box Chargers, S.L.U., as borrower ("Wall Box Chargers") entered into a Facility Agreement (the "BBVA Facility Agreement") with Banco Bilbao Vizcaya Argentaria S.A. ("BBVA").
+The BBVA Facility Agreement provides for an aggregate term loan commitment of $\epsilon$ 25.0 million (the "BBVA Facility"), and we received net borrowings of $\epsilon$ 24.6 million after deducting fees and expenses.
+As of December 31, 2024, we had $\epsilon$ 25.0 million of borrowings outstanding under the BBVA Facility.

 The BBVA Facility is secured by certain intellectual property rights.
 The BBVA Facility matures on the fourth anniversary of the BBVA Facility Closing Date and under certain circumstances may be extended to mature on the fifth anniversary of the BBVA Facility Closing Date.
 Wall Box Chargers is permitted to prepay the BBVA Facility in whole or in part upon notice thereof in accordance with the terms of the BBVA Facility Agreement.
 Upon an event of default specified in the BBVA Facility Agreement that remains uncured after 15 business days, the BBVA Facility may become due and payable in full upon provision of notice thereof in accordance with the terms of the BBVA Facility Agreement.
-The BBVA Facility Agreement contains affirmative and negative covenants, including without limitation a minimum cash requirement and restrictions on incurrence of additional debt, liens, fundamental changes, asset sales, restricted payments and transactions with affiliates.
+The BBVA Facility

+Agreement contains affirmative and negative covenants, including without limitation a minimum cash requirement and restrictions on incurrence of additional debt, liens, fundamental changes, asset sales, restricted payments and transactions with affiliates.
 The BBVA Facility Agreement also contains financial covenants regarding maintenance as of the end of each fiscal quarter of a maximum senior net debt to gross profit ratio ranging from 1.60x in 2023 to 0.60x in 2026 and thereafter and a minimum level of shareholders' equity of 0.00.
+We obtained a waiver issued by BBVA regarding the compliance with the covenants under the agreements governing our indebtedness.
 The BBVA Facility Agreement is governed by Spanish law.
-On December 22, 2023 we obtained a waiver issued by BBVA regarding the compliance with the covenants under the agreements governing our indebtedness.
-As of December 31, 2023, we were in compliance with the covenants under the BBVA Facility.
+On November 11, 2024, Wallbox, as guarantor, and its direct wholly-owned Spanish subsidiary, Wall Box Chargers, S.L.U., as borrower ("Wall Box Chargers"), signed an agreement with Banco Bilbao Vizcaya Argentaria S.A. ("BBVA") which includes an additional grace period of 18 months from the last installment payment and without variation of any other terms of the initial agreement.